hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 Calcite SQL optimizer need to know how IMap is partitioned.

-List of columns comprising `AttributePartitioningStrategy` of the IMap will be available in `PartitionedMapTable`.
-(note that `__key` is a special case that should be handled with either an extension to `AttributePartitioningStrategy` or in a separate specialized Partitioning Strategy that will explicitly ignore case when whole key object implements `PartitionAware` interface).
+List of columns comprising `AttributePartitioningStrategy` of the IMap will be available in `PartitionedMapTable` (note that `__key` is a special case that should be handled with either an extension to `AttributePartitioningStrategy` or in a separate specialized Partitioning Strategy that will explicitly ignore case when whole key object implements `PartitionAware` interface).